zachrkn/DronesGame/README.txt

 3. Navigate to [YourUDKInstallation]/Development/Src
 4. Create a folder and name it Drones.  .../Development/Src/Drones
 5. Create a subfolder and name it Classes. .../Development/Src/Drones/Classes
-6. Copy all .uc files from this repository to the Classes folder
+6. Copy all .uc files within the Classes folder of this repository to the /Development/Src/Drones/Classes folder
-7. Copy all .ini files from this repository to the [YourUDKInstallation]/UDKGame/Config folder, overwriting any files that already exist
+7. Copy all .ini files within the Config folder of this repository to the [YourUDKInstallation]/UDKGame/Config folder, overwriting any files that already exist
-8. Copy
+8. Copy all .udk files within the Maps folder of this repository to the [YourUDKInstallation]/UDKGame/Content/Maps folder
+9. Copy all .upk files within the DronesGameContent folder of this repository to the [YourUDKInstallation]/UDKGame/Content folder